- The reason why we wrote a script to compile MacPorts

 sudo port -fp uninstall installed

-2) Delete the MacPorts User account and the MacPorts Group:
+2) Delete the MacPorts user account and group:

 sudo dscl . -delete /Users/macports